Denniswegereef/frontend-applications/README.md

 - [ ] An option to add notes to it
 - [ ] Import and export answers and notes

+### How to install

+Clone this repository

+`cd frontend-applications`

+Run `npm install` in the terminal

+Start the dev server with `npm run start`

+Create a final build with `npm run build`

 ## Conclusion

 Well I made it in about a week from learning to actually creating a product with it.
 I'm quite proud of that but when I look at the final thing on the page it took so many iterations just only under the hood.
 Trying to use the right tools in react for it.
 I found it really fun to try something new and I love react more than vue actually.
 You have alot more things to say and think of your own, what I really do love.
 But some small parts took a-lot of time.
 If I had to build it now again I would definitely give it another structure of components and how they should talk and react:) with each-other.